Common Causes of Itching in Cats

 With venison and green peas, this diet is free from grain, gluten, soy, and common meat allergens.

-This natural dry food uses rabbit and chickpeas to deliver a wholesome meal free from common allergens.
+This natural dry food uses kangaroo and turkey to deliver a wholesome meal free from common allergens.

 This high-meat wet food contains 90% rabbit and lamb meat and is known for being highly palatable.